CIHR HIV/AIDS and STBBI Community-Based Research

 Funding and review

-The CIHR HIV/AIDS CBR Program espouses the same values of methodological rigour and ethical review as other research approaches.
 Each proposal submitted to the program is evaluated under two main criteria with equal weight: potential impact and scientific merit.

 |CBR Funding Opportunity||Description||Maximum Value / Year||Maximum Duration||Typical Launch frequency|

-|CBR Catalyst||Short-term research grant seed funding||$33,000||1 year||Twice a year|
+|CBR Catalyst Grant||Short-term research grant seed funding||$100,000||1 year||Once per year|

-|Collaborative Centres of HIV/AIDS Community-Based Research||To build capacity within the CBR community, CIHR funds two CBR Collaborative Centres - one in the Aboriginal stream and one in the General stream.
-See Resources section for details.||$300,000||5 years|
+|Collaborative Centres of HIV/AIDS Community-Based Research||To build capacity within the CBR community, CIHR funds two CBR Collaborative Centres - one in the Indigenous stream and one in the General stream.||$300,000||5 years|

 Resources for applicants